Young Fabians: History

 The Group's quarterly magazine Anticipations, named after the title of an essay by H. G. Wells, was founded in 1996.
 It was originally edited by Liam Byrne, Tom Happold, Mark Leonard and Emma Beswick.

 Until 2015 the organisation's activities were run directly by its executive committee, which undertook a programme of speaker events, seminars, receptions and policy pamphlets.
 This was changed fundamentally with the adoption of a new constitution in 2015 after a campaign led by A. Adranghi and Martin Edobor with the document drafted by A. Adranghi and Luke John Davies.
-Since then, the focus of running programmes have been devolved to members through member-led networks centered around topics related to core issues like International Affairs, Health and Education.
+Since then, the focus of running programmes have been devolved to members as a whole, notably through member-led networks centered around topics related to core issues like International Affairs, Health and Education.
 The steering groups of each network are elected annually by the membership at a special Network AGM at the start of each calendar year.

-The Young Fabians are currently affiliated as an observer member of the Young European Socialists (YES).
+The Young Fabians are currently affiliated as a full member of the Young European Socialists (YES).

+In 2023 all Young Fabians had face-to-face activities, including the annual general meeting, were suspended and the executive committee largely suspended by the Fabian Society following its non-public review of culture and practice.
+In 2024, Young Fabians was relaunched with under-18s barred from membership, and the upper age limit reduced from 30 to 27.
+Young Fabians will also be led by two co-chairs, at least one being a women, with member complaints directly handled by the Fabian Society.

 Political position

 The Young Fabians' statement of purpose is to avoid commitment to any one brand of socialism and to provide a "forum for different points of view within the left".

 Unlike other youth socialist groups, the Young Fabians has maintained this position of neutrality on policy issues, upholding the Fabian Society's principle that its role is merely to determine whether a matter or position is suitable for discussion, not to take a group position on an issue.
 This has helped the group survive through many changes in the Labour Party without being identified as part of the left or right wing factions.

-Along with the Fabian Society the Young Fabians is affiliated to the Labour Party.
+Along with the Fabian Society, the Young Fabians is affiliated with the Labour Party.
 The group officially maintain a policy of neutrality with decisions internal the Labour Party such as internal elections.
 The group has the right to appoint one member to the executive committee of Young Labour.

 Full members of the group must not be members of political parties that oppose Labour.
 A significant minority of members do not hold membership of the Labour Party.
 Members of other political parties are able to join the group as associate members.